Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Quasi-Probabilistic Readout Correction

 for $k \in \mathbb{N}_+$.
 Notice that $q^{(1)} = q$ from \cref{eq:qp_dist}.
 Applying $q^{(k)}$ to $p$ yields:

-Thus, in the generalized case, the error amplitude goes from $1-p_{\mathbf{0}}$ to $\frac{1}{1 - (p_{\mathbf{0}}/(1 - p_\mathbf{0}))^{2k}}$.
-This strategy is expected to be effective as long as $|1-p_{\mathbf{0}}| < 1/3$.
-This constraint would limit the scaling of the method.
-In \cref{sec:generalized_inversion}, we generalize the above quasi-probability inversion method, allowing it to scale for large systems where the total error probability reaches well above $1/3$.
+Thus, in the generalized case, the error amplitude goes from $1-p_{{\0}}$ to $\frac{1}{1 - (p_{{\0}}/(1 - p_{\0}))^{2k}}$.
+This strategy is expected to be effective as long as $p_{{\0}}> 1/2$, which is the turning point for which the coefficient in front of $\0$ in \eq\ref{eq:qk} does not converge to 1 by increasing $k$.
+In principle, the constraint $p_{{\0}}> 1/2$ limits the scaling of this method.
+However, in Appendix \ref{sec:generalized_inversion}, we generalize the above quasi-probability inversion method, allowing it to scale for large systems where the total error probability $1 - p_{\0}$ reaches well above $1/2$.
+Of course, like any mitigation method, there is a limit to its scalability \cite{Takagi_2022}.
+However, given the current observations, since it does not involve any error propagation through a circuit, it is expected to apply well to outcome distributions \emph{marginalized} over tens of physical qubits (given the same error rates).

-In practice, to correct readout errors on any noisy experimental probability distribution $N$ which has been measured using MRC, we sum over all corrected results in which the counts for each experimental results $N_x$ have been redistributed according to $q^{(k)}$:
+In practice, to correct readout errors on any noisy experimental probability distribution $b$ which has been measured using MRC, we sum over all corrected results in which the counts for each experimental results $x$ have been redistributed according to $q^{(k)}$: